 Can’t decide what to do in Breckenridge?
 Flee to the Rocky Mountains with this complete guide to the best places to visit in Breckenridge, CO.

 Breckenridge Ski Resort

 Itching to hit the slopes?
-Start your Breckenridge trip at Breckenridge Ski Resort to feel the thrill of over 187 trails spread across 2,907 skiable acres.
+Skiers need to start their Breckenridge trip at Breckenridge Ski Resort to feel the thrill of over 187 trails spread across 2,907 skiable acres.

-Treat your eyes to the refreshing panoramic views as you flip around terrain parks like Trygve’s Terrain Park and Park Lane Terrain Park.
+Treat your eyes to the refreshing panoramic views as you go mountain biking on the trails and flip around terrain parks like Trygve’s Terrain Park and Park Lane Terrain Park.
 If you want more action, head to Peak 8 Fun Park to shriek in delight on the Gold Runner Coaster, bounce around at Riperoo’s Bounce House, or shoot up to 20 feet in the air on the bungee trampoline!

 Boreas Pass Road

 Enjoy Colorado’s exquisite mountain views on the stunning 22-mile drive along Boreas Pass Road.
 Traversing Colorado’s central Rockies, the roadway connects the Colorado alpine town of Breckenridge with historic Como in Park County.

 Along Boreas Pass Road, you’ll immerse in the magnificent beauty of Blue River Valley and stunning views over the Tenmile Range as you cross over the Continental Divide.